These Days Will Fade: Composition and recording

 These Days Will Fade was written while the band was still named Postcard Audio, with vocalist, guitarist, keyboardist and principal songwriter Jeremy Griffith, guitarist Justin Etheridge, bass guitarist Jake Brown and drummer Brandon Cook.
-On July 2, 2002, shortly after releasing its eponymous debut extended played, Postcard Audio opened for The Liar's Academy and Brandtson at Barnstormer's in Montevallo, Alabama.
+On July 2, 2002, shortly after releasing its eponymous debut extended play, Postcard Audio opened for The Liar's Academy and Brandtson at Barnstormer's in Montevallo, Alabama.
 A month later, in August 2002, The Liar's Academy spent a week recording its extended play, Trading My Life, with record producer Brian McTernan at his Salad Days recording studio in Beltsville, Maryland.
 While taking a break from tracking, The Liar's Academy guitarist Matt Smith was listening to Postcard Audio's extended play when the music caught McTernan's attention.
 Impressed by Griffith's voice, McTernan, who was then also an A&R representative and artist developer for major record label Atlantic Records, flew down to St. Augustine, Florida to meet with the band and attend one of its shows.

 In early November 2002, Postcard Audio began working with McTernan and announced that it would take a hiatus from playing shows to focus on the extended writing of a full-length album, hoping to enter Salad Days recording studio in March 2003 (though this was ultimately delayed by several months).'
 By April 2003, the band was nearly done writing its full-length album, having written over thirty songs in the process,' and citing influences like Jeff Buckley, U2, Ours, Sunny Day Real Estate, Foo Fighters and Hum.
 The band had recorded demo material at Griffith's home studio, The Factory, in Fort Walton Beach, Florida during most of 2002 and the first half of 2003.

 In May 2003, Cook was replaced by former As Friends Rust and Culture drummer Timothy Kirkpatrick.'
 Kirkpatrick was recommended by McTernan, who had heard of the drummer through members of The Liar's Academy's other band, Strike Anywhere; Strike Anywhere had toured twice with As Friends Rust in 2000 and 2001.'
 In late June 2003, Postcard Audio was renamed Moments in Grace; the new name was inspired by lyrics from the song "Drink Deep" by Rites of Spring.
 The band immediately began tracking thirteen songs for its full-length album, Moonlight Survived, over the span of two months at Salad Days with producer McTernan (though the total number of tracks recorded eventually increased to sixteen during production).

 Unhappy with the way the full-length sounded, the band returned to Salad Days in November 2003 to re-record some of the material, record a couple of extra songs, and fully re-mix the release.
 Moonlight Survived was completed by the end of November 2003, and the band quickly signed with Atlantic Records and McTernan's new Atlantic Records imprint, Salad Days Records, created specifically to release the band's music.
 The album was originally scheduled for release in May 2004, but it would ultimately be delayed by three months.